Treasuring Older Generations During the Holidays

 To avoid such injuries, help with decorations that require heavy lifting or ladder use.
 This may include hanging lights outdoors or setting up the Christmas tree.
 If you aren’t available to shovel the sidewalk after each snow, hire a neighbor for the task.

 When roads are particularly snowy, offer to take older adults to their appointments or the grocery store.
-Senger encourages adults to get involved in their parents’ health care.
+It can help when adult children are more involved in their parents’ health care.
 Two heads are better than one when a physician is discussing medication routines and follow-up care.

 Though it’s the season of joy, it’s easy for older adults to become isolated and lonely.
 Even from afar, we want to make sure loved ones have a happy holiday.

 Not only does a regular phone call keep them in the loop, tech-savvy adults may enjoy using FaceTime or Skype to watch grandkids decorate the tree, open gifts or read a bedtime story.
 They get to be a part of the experience.

 There are professional services as well as church groups that can visit older adults regularly for coffee, games, lunch, Bible studies or caroling.
 Check to see if their community has a senior center or if a city parks and recreation department offers events catered to older adults.
 Give movie tickets or restaurant gift cards — something they can truly enjoy and use.